Universal childcare information

 Additional information for children with SEND

 There is a wide range of childcare provision that is available to parents to access for their children including nurseries and childminders.
 Some family wellbeing centres and schools also have childcare provision.
 2-year-olds for whom Disability Living Allowance is paid are entitled to free early education.
 All early years settings that offer the free 15 hour entitlement for 2, 3, and 4 year olds will offer childcare for all children, regardless of special educational need or disability (SEND).
 All early years settings have a special educational needs co-ordinator (SENCO) that can be contacted to discuss your child’s needs prior to attending the early years setting and who co-ordinates the provision for children with SEND once they start to attend the setting.
-All setting SENCOs have access to the Sefton SEN and Inclusion Service – Early Years team and School Readiness Team who support the SENCOs and other staff members in the setting in order to meet the needs of children with SEND who attend the early years setting.
+All setting SENCOs have access to the Sefton SEN and Inclusion Service – Early Years team and Sefton Early Years Quality Improvement Officers who support the SENCOs and other staff members in the setting in order to meet the needs of children with SEND who attend the early years setting.